Currency:USD $

 1. Potential Outcomes:

-• Highguard could falter if it fails to resonate with players.
+• Highguard could falter if it fails to resonate with players or differentiate itself from the competition.

-• Alternatively, it might mirror the success stories of Arc Raiders and become a standout indie title.
+• Alternatively, it might mirror the success stories of Arc Raiders and become a standout title in a crowded genre.

 2. Industry Impact:

-• Traditional FPS developers face stiffer competition, which could invigorate the genre.
+• Traditional FPS developers face stiffer competition, which could invigorate the genre with fresh ideas.

 • Indie successes allow for reinvestment into development, fostering creativity outside corporate constraints.